 A pack’s top lid usually sits above the main compartment access point.
-Zippered top lid pockets are a good place for lightweight items that you will want to have accessible, including a headlamp, rain layers, or a lightweight puffy jacket.
+Zippered top lid pockets are a good place for lightweight items that you will want to easily access, including a headlamp, rain layers, or a lightweight puffy jacket.

 A thoughtfully designed pack will also have a simple way to secure and access a water bladder drinking tube.
-If you prefer to drink out of bottles while hiking, look for a pack that has exterior water bottle holders for easy access.
+If you prefer to drink out of bottles while hiking, look for a pack with exterior water bottle holders for easy access.

-Compression straps help to compress the load in your pack and keep the bulk of the weight close to your body.
+Compression straps help compress the load in your pack and keep the bulk of the weight close to your body.
 Without properly tightened compression straps, a pack can swing and sway while hiking, which will throw off your balance.

-When backpacking you’ll need to be prepared to keep your kit dry in case of rain.
+When backpacking, you’ll need to be prepared to keep your kit dry in case of rain.
 Many backpacking packs come with a rain cover, which is usually a form-fitting piece of waterproof nylon with an elastic perimeter.
 The cover should fit over your entire pack and cinch securely in place.

 When not in use, the rain cover can be stored in an accessible place such as the pack’s top lid pocket.
 Certain styles also have fully integrated rain covers that are sewn or stitched directly into the pack.